SoftUni-Internal/interactive-content/EN/00-Encapsulation/07-Homework.md

 | +toString(): Override |
 | -calculateProductPerDay() : double |

-Chicken lives for **15 years**.
+A chicken lives for **15 years**.

-Chicken has a  **name** that must be at least **1 symbol** long.
+Each chicken has a  **name** that must be at least **1 symbol** long.

-Chicken produces eggs as follows:
+Chickens lay eggs at the following rate:
-- The first 6 years, it produces 2 eggs per day [0 - 5]
+- The first 6 years of their life, they lay 2 eggs per day [0 - 5]
-- The next 6 years, it produces 1 egg per day [6 - 11]
+- The next 6 years - 1 egg per day [6 - 11]
-- After that, it produces 0.75 eggs per day
+- After that, they produce 0.75 eggs per day

 ## Step 1.
 Encapsulate Fields
 Fields should be **private**.